Azerbaijan travel updates: how to verify visas, flights and site access before you book

 3) Shusha and Karabakh: confirm site access before the trip

-This matters most for itineraries that depend on local road conditions and attraction operating status.
+This matters most for itineraries that depend on local road conditions and attraction operating status — the Baku to Shusha route is a full-day plan, so you want certainty before you commit a day to it.

 Practical tip